-The TCXO (Temperature Compensated Crystal Oscillator) is used to create a stable frequency reference over a prescribed temperature range with a clipped sinewave output for a very low operating supply current.
+The TCXO (Temperature Compensated Crystal Oscillator) is used to create a stable frequency reference (0.5ppm) over a prescribed temperature range with a clipped sinewave output.

 Diodes Incorporated TCXOs support various power supply voltages, output frequencies, temperature stability and other features Diodes Incorporated TCXOs compensate for variables such as ambient temperature, voltage, or load environments.
 Diodes Incorporated TCXO has excellent phase-noise performance and is best for GPS, smart-phones and wireless-modules applications.

 Not all obsolete parts will have a direct replacement.
 However, we recommended that you contact your regional sales office.

 Jitter can be cause by: poor decoupling to the Vcc and GND, signal source with heavy jitter, slow edge rate which will provide additional time to introduce jitter to the signal.
 Additional information can be found in Application Note 24: Designing for Minimal Jitter when using Clock Buffers

 There are several types of jitter, but the main ones are: cycle-to-cycle jitter, period jitter, half period jitter, and peak-to-peak jitter.
 Jitter terminology can be found in AB36: Jitter Measurement Techniques at Application Brief No. 36 or Application Note No. 27.

 TCXO means "Temperature Compensated Crystal Oscillator" A TCXO is essentially a quartz crystal integrated with compensation electronic circuitry sensitive to temperature variation.
 The compensation circuitry helps TCXO maintain high frequency stability over temperature (0.5ppm - 5ppm)